shalomb/ansible-bootstrap-http-proxy/README.md

 - `FTP_PROXY` and `ftp_proxy`
 - `NO_PROXY` and `no_proxy`

-Both upper-case and lower-case variables are set even if only one type is provided.
+Both upper-case and lower-case variables are set even if either variant is provided.

 Requirements